 Diane Eager and John Mackay warned against popular assumptions of human ‘ancestors’.
 Every hominid fossil discovery has been hailed by popular media, and in schools and colleges, as more evidence for the ‘evolution of apes into humans’.

-However what was actually found, and thus far concluded, is not clear-cut.
+However what was actually found at Rising Star, and thus far concluded, is not clear-cut.
 “The collection of bones and teeth [used in tentative reconstructions] represents at least 15 individuals.
 Apart from small hand and foot bones, most of the bones are damaged or eroded.

 “Many of the bones are incomplete, and there is not one whole skull or intact cranium.
 Without one intact whole skeleton as a reference point, there is no evidence these bones belong to one individual, or one species.